-The rules governing the breakdown of the total annual sum allocated between Directors are laid down under Article 15 of the Internal Rules (see Chapter 7) and appear on page 90 of the Universal Registration Document.
+The rules governing the breakdown of the total annual sum allocated between Directors are laid down under Article 15 of the Internal Rules (see Chapter 7) and appear on page 90.

 The General Meeting of 23 May 2018 allocated a total of EUR 1,700,000 for the Directors' annual remuneration.
 The full amount was paid to the Directors in respect of 2021.